semiprime/pygenda/README.md

 Pygenda
 =======
-Pygenda is a calendar/agenda application written in Python3/GTK3 and designed for "PDA" devices such as Planet Computers' Gemini.
+Pygenda is a calendar/agenda application written in Python3/GTK3 and designed for clamshell "PDA" devices with keyboards such as Planet Computers' Gemini PDA and Cosmo Communicator (running Linux).
 The user interface is inspired by the Agenda programs on the Psion Series 3 and Series 5 range of PDAs.